Home Compare NEE vs SO

 NextEra Energy vs The Southern Company: Which Stock Looks Stronger in 2026?

-NextEra Energy holds the cleaner structural position, with the lead spread across stability and growth.
+The structural profiles are close, with NextEra Energy carrying a narrow edge on stability.
 The Southern Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON